-Around the time of the first anniversary of Leo’s coming out as transgender, I sat in my therapist’s office.
-I had just seen her a few weeks earlier, before Christmas.
-She knew, however, I was going to need extra support as that day drew near.
+Around the time of the first anniversary of Leo's coming out as transgender, I sat in my therapist's office.
+I had just seen her a few weeks earlier, before Christmas, but she knew I would need extra support as that day drew near.
 So she scheduled me to come in.
-As I stared at the floor, tears running down my face, I said, “It’s been a year now.
-I didn’t think this would still be so hard.”
-I looked up when she didn’t reply.
-She looked at me in that gentle way she does, and after a minute or so, replied,
+As I stared at the floor, tears running down my face, I said, "It's been a year now.
+I didn't think this would still be so hard."
+I looked up when she didn't reply.
+She looked at me in that gentle way she does and, after a minute or so, replied,

 "There's no timeline on your emotions."

-The answer is no. I didn’t understand it fully then because my pain was still too raw.
-I just realized that I was thick in the throes of grief, but I didn’t know why.
-I hadn’t yet come to the understanding that I didn’t actually lose a daughter; I had always had a son.
+The answer is no. I didn't understand it fully then because my pain was still too raw.
+I just realized I was thick in the throes of grief, but I didn't know why.
+I hadn't yet understood that I didn't actually lose a daughter; I had always had a son.
 What I lost was the idea of having a daughter.

 It would take me another year to come to that place.

 During that year, I identified why the idea of having a daughter was so important to me.
 It was because I grew up as the only girl in a family of five—the oldest with four younger brothers.
-When my youngest brother was born, I lost every dream of having a sister.
+I lost every dream of having a sister when my youngest brother was born.
 As I grew older, that dream transformed.
-I dreamed that one day I would have a daughter, or even better two.
-My ideal family was four children, two boys, and two girls.
+I dreamed I would have a daughter, or even better, two, one day.
+My ideal family was four children, two boys and two girls.
 I wanted my children to know what it was like to have a same-gender sibling.
 To not miss out on what it was like to have a brother or sister in the same way I did.

-Once I came to understand why the idea of having a daughter was so important to me, I was able to begin the work of letting go.
+Once I understood why the idea of having a daughter was so important to me, I could begin the work of letting go.

-That doesn’t mean the work was easy or painless.
-And it doesn’t mean that once I was able to let go of that idea, things suddenly became less hard.
-That I don’t still get sad or have days where that dream takes hold, and I wonder what if.
+That doesn't mean the work was easy or painless.
+And it doesn't mean that things suddenly became less hard once I could let go of that idea.
+That I don't still get sad or have days where that dream takes hold, and I wonder what if.

-If you are the parent of a transgender child of any age and you’re wondering why it all still feels hard, you are not alone.
+If you are the parent of a transgender child of any age and wonder why it all still feels hard, you are not alone.

 It still feels hard because it is hard.